Camera Integration

 Open the Alignment Dialog:

-- Click the camera alignment button in the toolbar
+- Click the Configure button next to Image Alignment in the camera properties

 -